google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/japanese_typography_basics/content.md

 </figure>

-Kanji letterforms in typefaces are not the same as how we hand-write; letterforms were optimized to make them fit for metal type designs.
+Kanji letterforms in typefaces are not the same as how we hand-write; letterforms were optimized to make them fit metal type designs.
 However, its simpler structures and elements are not the best to learn the anatomy of Kanji especially for learners.
-To resolve this, Japanese ministry of education is giving “curriculum guideline” to follow an alternative letterform, and it also includes very few Kana too.
-These alternative letterforms, sometimes called as _Gakusan style_, are designed with brush-like elements and expressions, which is also known as “humanistic style” in Latin.
+To resolve this, the Japanese ministry of education provides guidelines to follow an alternative letterform, and this also includes very few Kana.
+These alternative letterforms, sometimes called as _Gakusan style,_ are designed with brush-like elements and expressions, known as a [humanist](/glossary/humanist_old_style) style in Latin.
 These design details allow readers to see more familiar Kanji forms and may enable children to learn Kanji more easily.

 <figure>